 DOE requests comments and suggestions regarding its tentative list of potential members of the subcommittee on energy efficiency standards for distribution transformers.
 Members may be individuals or organizations.
 If the effort is to be fruitful, participants on the subcommittee should be able to fully and adequately represent the viewpoints of their respective interests.
 This document gives notice of DOE's process to other potential participants and affords them the opportunity to request representation in the negotiations.
-Those who wish to be appointed as members of the subcommittee, including those that have been tentatively identified by DOE in this notice of intent, should submit a request to DOE, in accordance with the public participation procedures outlined in the DATES and ADDRESSES sections of this notice of intent.
+Those who wish to be appointed as members of the subcommittee, including those that have been tentatively identified by DOE in this Notice, should submit a request to DOE, in accordance with the public participation procedures outlined in the "Dates" and "Addresses" sections of this Notice.
 Membership of the subcommittee is likely to involve:

-- Attendance at approximately five (5), one (1) to two (2) day meetings; - · Travel costs to those meetings; and

-Preparation time for those meetings.
+- Attendance at approximately five (5), one (1) to two (2) day meetings; - Travel costs to those meetings; and - Preparation time for those meetings.
 Members serving on the subcommittee will not receive compensation for their services.